 - Read the Bible with your heart open to find out what God would like to say to you.
 Let Him decide what to reveal to you.
 He knows what is best for you.
 Don't necessarily judge your Bible reading by whether or not you find what you are looking for.
 Open yourself to finding what God wants you to understand.
 What He has for you may be very different from what you are expecting.

 - Don't just open the scripture at random, point to a verse blindly, and expect it to answer your questions.
 Most Christians have probably tried that method at least once in their lives.
 There is no evidence that God chooses to use His word in that manner.
+Discover how to read your Bible here.

 - Don't fall into the "if only I could find a translation or version which makes sense to me" trap.
 Real biblical insight comes from the Holy Spirit, not the skill of any human translator.
 This is true whether the translator lived centuries ago, or in our lifetime.

-There is one and only one method I know of that is absolutely guaranteed to open scripture to you in a way that may absolutely amaze you if you have never tried it before.
+There is one and only one method I know of that is guaranteed to open scripture to you in a way that may amaze you if you have never tried it before.
 Let me suggest the following steps:

 - Take your Bible in your hand and hold it.
 Then, before you even open it, pray.
 Spend time in prayer with God and fellowship with Him, tell Him what's on your mind and what's going on in your life.
 Talk to Him about your spiritual needs.
 If there are any areas in your life in which you need to talk with Him and get right with Him, now is the time to do it.
 Most importantly, ask Him to speak to you through the scripture you are about to read.
 Ask the Holy Spirit, the author, to use the text to speak to your heart and to reveal to you what the text means.
+Learn more about the Holy Spirit here.

 - Then, begin reading.
 Not just a verse or two, but read for awhile letting your mind get caught up in the text.
 If you have been faithful and honest in step #1, over time, you may be surprised at the increased level of clarity and meaning you find in the text.
 You may even be quite surprised the first time the Holy Spirit takes a verse and really "brings it home" to you.

 That, I believe, is the secret to reading scripture with insight and understanding.
 Don't depend on yourself, a translator, commentator, or Bible teacher to do it.
 Although these other sources all have their place in a program of Bible study, there is nothing more powerful than the personal help and instruction of the Holy Spirit.
+Check out our 70 Bible Reading Plans here.

 In our humanistic culture, people pursue many things, thinking that in them they will find meaning.
-Some of these pursuits include business success, wealth, good relationships, sex, entertainment, and doing good to others.
+Some of these pursuits include business success, wealth, good relationships, sex, entertainment, and doing good for others.
 People have testified that while they achieved their goals of wealth, relationships, and pleasure, there was still a deep void inside, a feeling of emptiness that nothing seemed to fill.

 The author of the biblical book of Ecclesiastes describes this feeling when he says, “Meaningless!
 Meaningless! ...Utterly meaningless!
 Everything is meaningless” Ecclesiastes 1:2.
 King Solomon, the writer of Ecclesiastes, had wealth beyond measure, wisdom beyond any man of his time or ours, hundreds of women, palaces and gardens that were the envy of kingdoms, the best food and wine, and every form of entertainment available.
 He said at one point that anything his heart wanted, he pursued.
 And yet he summed up “life under the sun”—life lived as though all there is to life is what we can see with our eyes and experience with our senses—is meaningless.
 Why is there such a void?
 Because God created us for something beyond what we can experience in the here-and-now.
 Solomon said of God, “He has also set eternity in the hearts of men...”
 Ecclesiastes 3:11.
-In our hearts we are aware that the “here-and-now” is not all that there is.
+In our hearts, we are aware that the “here-and-now” is not all that there is.

 In Genesis, the first book of the Bible, we find that God created mankind in His image Genesis 1:26.
 This means that we are more like God than we are like anything else (any other life form).
 We also find that before mankind fell into sin and the curse of sin came upon the earth, the following things were true: